Bowling Party Ideas: retro & modern

 These balloon structures (below, from Cut Out and Keep) make great bowling party decorations.
 They're simple enough to make and would look really impressive either side of your dessert table - or use them at the entrance to your party.
 Just nail a tall wooden pole (something shaped like a broom handle) to a base plate to create a frame, then tie balloons around the pole working from the base up.
 Use larger balloons for the bottom half and slightly smaller ones on the top half to reproduce the shape of the pin, then complete with one large balloon at the very top.

-- For inside, you can turn regular black paper lanterns into bowling balls by just adding 3 small circles of paper / card stock to represent the holes.
+- For inside, you can turn regular black paper lanterns from supplier 2 into bowling balls by just adding 3 small dot stickers from supplier 3 to represent the holes.
 These make great hanging decorations and look particularly good when hung above the table in a cluster (see the photos below for inspiration).

-- You could also do something similar with solid color beach balls.
-Just use a sharpie to draw on 3 circles to represent the holes.
+- You could also do something similar with solid color beach balls from supplier 3.
+Again, just attach dot stickers to represent the holes.
 Then just scatter some beach balls around the party - kid's will love to play around with them.

 - These are lots of posters you can use for bowling party decorations, including quite a few different ones for The Big Lebowski (below left) - which could be good for an adult birthday party.
-See here for a full range.
+See supplier 3 and 7.

-- Pick up a bowling themed stand-in (below) for guests to have their photo taken with their faces on the pins.
+- Pick up a bowling themed stand-in from supplier 2 (below left) for guests to have their photo taken with their faces on the pins.
 These photos make great souvenirs and you could also incorporate them into thank you cards when you follow up after the party.
+Alternatively, use these printable photobooth props from supplier 4.

 bowling Party Games / activities